Your vacations afloat

 A catamaran, is: a home afloat, a means of transportation and a base for nautical activities – all in one

-For fun activities, you’ll find sea kayaks, snorkel equipment.
+For fun activities, you’ll find sea kayaks, stand up paddle boards, snorkel equipment.

 Your catamaran is well-suited for both longer and shorter inter-island sailing.